isabelroses/website/content/writing-a-neovim-plugin.md

 ## The outcome

 The plugin was a success, and I was able to generate images from code snippets.
 I was also able to learn a lot about how to write a Neovim plugin and how to use the Neovim API.
 I was also able to learn a lot about how to use Vimscript and how to use the command line from within Neovim.
 This was a great experience, and I am thankful for it.
+See an example of the plugin below.

 ![Example of the plugin in action](/posts/2024-03-29_freeze.webp)